csblogs/DEPRECATED-csblogs-web-app/README.md

 If Linux or mac:
 * Make a directory for the database data to be stored. 'mkdir -p ./database'
 * Start the Database daemon, telling it where the database folder you just made is 'mongod --dbpath ./database'
+* Leave this terminal window open and launch another one

 If Windows:
-* Make a directory for the database data to be stored. 'md ./database'
+* Make a directory for the database data to be stored. 'md database'
+* Change directory to the location monogodb was installed.
+Normally this will be 'C:\Program Files\MongoDB 2.6 Standard\bin'
-* Start the Database service, telling it where the database folder you just made is 'C:\mongodb\bin\mongod.exe --dbpath ./database'
+* Start the database service, telling it the location of the database folder you just made is 'mongod --dbpath [LOCATION OF REPO]/database'
+* Leave this terminal window open and launch another one

 ##### Resolve Node Dependencies and Run
+Navigate to the directory into which you cloned this repository using the cd command.

 Type 'npm install' to download and install all of the node dependencies required.

 Type 'npm start' and press enter.
 Something along the lines of the following will be displayed: "Website live at http://localhost:3000".
 Copy the localhost url and paste it into your favourite browser and you should see a completely local version of CSBlogs.com -- magic.